jsfix-ci/pokemon-randomizer-cli/README.md

 Pokemon Randomizer CLI
 ==================

-This is a simple command line interface to generate random lists of pokemon
+This is a simple command line interface to generate random lists of pokemon.

+Type `poke-rand --help` to see available options

 Options:

 ```
-n [number]: number of random pokemon to generate
+-V, --version                          output the version number
+-n --number <n>                        Number of Pokemon
-e [evolved]: choose only fully evolved pokemon
+-e --evolved                           Only fully evolved Pokemon
-t [type]: choose only pokemon of this type
+-t --type [type]                       Only Pokemon of this type
+-r --random-type                       Only Pokemon of a random type
+-u --unique                            Only unique Pokemon
+-f --file [file]                       Load options from a json file
-s [superEffective]: choose only pokemon super effective against this type
+-s --super-effective [super-effective] Only Pokemon super effective against this type
-f [file]: load options from this file
+-h, --help                             display help for command
 ```

 Examples: